Darxo/Hardened/README.md

 ### Skills

+- **Bandage Ally** now also treats any injury which was recveid at most 1 round ago
 - **Recover** now applies the same Initiative debuff as using **Wait**
 - **Puncture** now requires the target to be surrounded by atleast 2 enemies
 - **Riposte** now costs 3 Action Points (down from 4), 15 Fatigue (down from 25).
 It now grants +10 Melee Defense during its effect.
 It is now disabled when you get hit or after your first counter-attack